sherry-ger/logstash-workshop/LogstashWorkshop.md

 <img src="images/RemoteIP.png" width="400">

-3. Paste the DNS into a browser, add the port number for kibana `:5601` and hit enter.
-For example,
+3. Paste the DNS into a browser, add the port number for kibana `:5601` and hit enter. _For example_,

 ```
 ec2-54-216-22-207.eu-west-1.compute.amazonaws.com:5601
 ```

-4. When Kibana starts, please click on `explore on my own`
+4. When Kibana starts, please click on `Explore on my own`

 <img src="images/ExploreOnMyOwn.png" width="400">

-5. Click on the 3 - on the upper left and select on Discover
+5. Click on the 3 - on the upper left and select Discover

 <img src="images/Discover.png" width="400">